Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 Disney Magic was launched in the 1990s, but still offers one of the smallest and most charming Disney cruise ship experiences (Photo: Matt Stroshane)

-It may be ship that launched it all in 1998, but the Disney Magic doesn’t feel old or outdated in any way.
+It may be the ship that launched it all in 1998, but the Disney Magic doesn’t feel old or outdated in any way.
 With a 2,713-passenger capacity, it’s one of the smallest and most charming in Disney’s fleet.
 In fact, if you’re booking your first cruise vacation, this Disney ship’s relatively small size works to its advantage because it’s less likely to feel overwhelming to those who are new to cruising.

 Staterooms on the Disney Magic

 Disney Magic has 613 outside staterooms (229 with an ocean view and 384 with a verandah) and 262 inside staterooms.
 Each cabin has nautical decor, with deep blues, reds, and wood tones.
-Disney Magic‘s staterooms also feature Disney’s signature bath-and-a-half (one with a toilet and sink and the other with a shower and sink).
+Disney Magic‘s staterooms also feature Disney’s signature split bathroom (one with a toilet and sink and the other with a shower and sink).

 Dining on the Disney Magic